As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 - have a flourishing soil food web or high microbiological activity necessary to feed and protect plants from pathogens.

 Compacted soil is dead soil (or at least soil that’s on life support) that will not grow healthy plants.
-The good news is that you can take steps to both prevent soil compaction as well as steps to regenerate heavily compacted soil.
+The good news?
+You can take steps to both prevent soil compaction as well as steps to bring heavily compacted soil back into good health.

 5 Ways to Prevent Soil Compaction From Happening In Your Garden